 For information regarding obtaining a Social Security number, please see the section on “Obtaining a Social Security Number.”

 The IRS issues ITINs to foreign nationals and others who have federal tax reporting or filing requirements and do not qualify for SSNs.
 The ITIN is a nine digit, tax processing number issued by the IRS.
 ITINs are not valid identification outside of the tax system.
 By law, an individual cannot have both an ITIN and an SSN.
-See Form W-7 and instructions for obtaining an ITIN.
+For information on obtaining an ITIN Number please visit the IRS website.

-Department of Homeland Security Students allows F-1 students to enroll in one (1) online course or three (3) credits per semester.
+Department of Homeland Security allows F-1 students to enroll in one (1) online course or three (3) credits per semester.
 Only 3 credits can be used toward the full-time enrollment requirement.
 For example, if you are an undergraduate student, you may take 3 online credits and 9 in-class credits for a total of 12 credits.
 Once you have reached the 12 credits you may take additional online credits if you wish.
 If you are a graduate student, you may take 3 online credits and 6 in-class credits for a total of 9 credits.
 Once you have reached the 9 credits you may take additional online credits if you wish.
 You MAY NOT finish final degree requirements with online credits.
-(If you decide to return home and take online courses from your home country, please advise the International Student & Scholar Services Office prior to registration.)
+(If you decide to return home and take online courses from your home country, please advise the International Student & Scholar Services Office prior to registration.).
+You will no longer be an F-1 student but rather a distance learner as an online student.

-A visa in your passport issued by from a U.S. consulate does not determine how long you can remain in the United States.
+A visa in your passport issued by a U.S. consulate does not determine how long you can remain in the United States.
 Therefore, you may stay in the U. S. beyond the expiration date of a visa as long as the visa document (Form I-20, Form DS-2019) remains valid.
-Once the visa expires it will be necessary to apply for a new visa stamp, through the same process as your initial visa application, at a U.S. embassy or consulate when traveling outside the United States.
+Once the visa expires it will be necessary to apply for a new visa stamp if you exit the US and want to return, through the same process as your initial visa application, at a U.S. embassy or consulate when traveling outside the United States.

 - It is not possible to renew a visa in the United States.
-Visas are issued only by a U.S. consul in a U.S. embassy or consulate outside the United States.
+Visas are issued only by a U.S. consular post or a U.S. embassy or outside the United States.

-- If you are traveling to Canada, Mexico or the adjacent islands (list here), you do NOT need to apply for a new visa, you may re-enter the United States under "Automatic Revalidation".
+- If you are traveling to Canada, Mexico or the adjacent islands (list here), you do NOT need to apply for a new visa, you may re-enter the United States under "Automatic Revalidation" as long as your trip is less than 30 days.

 - To find out what your consulate/embassy requires and what the wait time is, please look up your consulate.